Chukwuemeka-Peter-Eze/Chukwuemeka-Peter-Eze/README.md

 ## About

-I build production-style cloud infrastructure (provisioning, deployment, security, and observability) as complete, independently designed systems rather than isolated exercises.
-My focus sits at the intersection of:
+I build production-style cloud infrastructure — provisioning, deployment, security, and observability — as complete, independently designed systems rather than isolated exercises.

 **Cloud Infrastructure → Infrastructure as Code → Containers → Kubernetes → CI/CD → Observability → DevSecOps**

-Every project in this profile was built to answer a specific question: not "can I use this tool," but "what does it take to run this safely, repeatably, and without me in the room."
-That's the standard I hold my own work to.
+Every project here answers one question: not "can I use this tool," but "what does it take to run this safely, repeatably, and without me in the room."

 ---

 ## Engineering Philosophy

 - **Automation is a trust exercise.** If a deployment only works when I'm watching it, it isn't finished.
-- **Security is a design constraint, not a checklist item added at the end.**
+- **Security is a design constraint,** not a checklist item added at the end.
 - **Infrastructure should be disposable.** If I can't destroy and rebuild an environment from code alone, it isn't really "as code" yet.
 - **Observability comes before scale.** I'd rather know a system is struggling than assume it isn't.